GuyPaddock/guypaddock.github.io/_posts/2017-09-27-demystifying-rails-3-layout-rendering.md

 5. If it does not find a template for the current controller, it repeats steps 1-5 for each of the ancestors of the current controller.

 Now, to actually answer the question:
-- *If a controller inherits from `ApplicationController`:* per the algorithm above, Rails will look for a layout under `views/layouts/application.html.erb` since that's the name of the current controller's parent.
+- **If a controller inherits from `ApplicationController`:** per the algorithm above, Rails will look for a layout under `views/layouts/application.html.erb` since that's the name of the current controller's parent.
 If it finds a file with that name, it renders the view for the controller action in the content area of that layout.
-- *If a controller inherits from `ActionController::Base`:* the algorithm above will fail to find a layout, so Rails will render the view "bare" / "raw" &nbdash; without a layout.
+- **If a controller inherits from `ActionController::Base`:** the algorithm above will fail to find a layout, so Rails will render the view "bare" / "raw" &nbdash; without a layout.
 So, if the content of the view is a full HTML page, that's what gets rendered.
 That's why it seems strange when you change base classes that the HTML page rendered changes.

-2. _If a controller inherits from `Devise::SessionsController`, Rails tries to find a layout called `views/layout/devise/sessions_controller.html.erb`, and then ends up using `views/layout/application.html.erb`, even when there is a template for the current controller action `views/my_controller/action_name.html.erb` (where `action_name` is something like `new`, `show`, etc).
-Why?_
+### 2. If a controller inherits from `Devise::SessionsController`, Rails tries to find a layout called `views/layout/devise/sessions_controller.html.erb`, and then ends up using `views/layout/application.html.erb`, even when there is a template for the current controller action `views/my_controller/action_name.html.erb` (where `action_name` is something like `new`, `show`, etc).
+Why?

 All of Devise's controllers inherit from `DeviseController`, which has a _dynamic parent class_ specified by `Devise.parent_controller`.
 By default, the parent controller Devise uses is [`ApplicationController`](https://github.com/plataformatec/devise/blob/v2.2/lib/devise.rb#L205) unless you change that in your application configuration.
 So, if you combine that knowledge with the answer from step #1, that's why devise controllers will tend to use the `application.html.erb` file if there is no `devise/sessions_controller.html.erb` layout.

-3. _How does Rails determine what layout to use when several parent controllers have layouts that match their names?
-Are they nested?_
+### 3. How does Rails determine what layout to use when several parent controllers have layouts that match their names?
+Are they nested?

 They are not nested -- they replace one another.
 Rails injects an internal method called `_layout` into each controller that looks something like this: